- Contribution Types

 Other Tax Planning Strategies for Super

-To maximise the concessional contributions available to you this financial year, there are a number of tax planning strategies you may consider depending on your personal situation.
-If performed before the end of the financial year, these strategies may allow you to reduce your tax liability while also increasing the balance of your superannuation.
+To maximise the concessional contributions available to you this financial year, there are tax planning strategies you may consider depending on your personal situation.

-The avenues available for your superannuation can be tricky to navigate and an area you want to make sure you get right to gain benefits rather than additional costs.
-We encourage you to discuss your superannuation management strategies and what they mean for you and your business, with our team at BLG who will help guide you in the right direction.
-There are many more opportunities to explore, so talk with us today.
+The avenues available for your superannuation can be tricky to navigate and an area you want to make sure you get right, so we encourage you to discuss your situation with a business adviser in early June.
+A chat with our team at BLG will ensure you have all the necessary information specific to your circumstance to make the best decision for you.
+There are many opportunities to explore, so talk with us today.